 The Protocol below will ensure an expedient flow of communication to ensure that your questions and or concerns are heard and responded to in a timely and accurate manner by the appropriate person.
 If you are a stakeholder or community member who has questions or concerns regarding the local school and its operations, direct them to the local school Principal who will answer your concerns or questions and or refer you to the most appropriate person to respond.
 If your feedback, concerns or questions are for the Board in general, direct your call to the Board Office Receptionist who will refer your call to the correct person to respond.
 In this way, you will receive the most appropriate, accurate and timely response to your query or concern and avoid the communication backlog that can occur as we attempt to redirect and or run your communication back through the protocol to ascertain best responder.

-Parent Communication Protocol
+Family Communication Protocol

 Communication in the time of crises can enhance the safety and comfort of all involved in a situation.
 During a crisis, the Communications Department compiles and summarizes information and works with staff to determine management approaches to the issue or situation.